rayeeta/Guide-to-Install-Minikube-on-UBUNTU-WSL-/README.md

 * Install and set up WSL 2 to enable better performance and a more Linux-like experience on Windows.

 * Ensure the Virtual Machine Platform is enabled in Windows features.

+# Install Dependencies:

+### Install Chocolatey Package Manager (Optional): If you don't have Chocolatey installed, you can install it to simplify package management:

+* Open PowerShell as an administrator and run: